The Lessons of Servant Leadership

 What is servant leadership?

-Efficacious product management teams are precisely that - effectual.
+Servant product leaders are precisely that - effectual.
 They can collaborate well, have the freedom to set their sights high and innovate, and have no limits to their possibilities.
 Their ethos is to build products not only to solve today‘s problems but the future‘s as well.

-Furthermore, they want to grow with their customers and be proactive at delivering cutting-edge and exceptional solutions that their customers have not asked for yet or even realize they need.
-As a result, the individuals on these product management teams can contrive trusting relationships and connections with their colleagues and customers.
+Furthermore, they want to grow with their customers and be proactive at delivering cutting-edge and exceptional solutions that their customers have yet to verbalize.
+As a result, the individuals on product management teams can contrive trusting relationships and connections with their colleagues and customers.

 Product management teams are successful because their product leaders exemplify servant leadership.